-The Central Bank of Bahrain sets and monitors capital requirements for the Group.
-According to the conventional financing Company license granted by the Central Bank of Bahrain the Group should maintain a minimum paid-up capital of BHD 5,000,000 and the borrowings may not exceed five times the capital and reserves (shareholders equity) of the Group.
-As on 30 June 2020 Group's paid-up share capital is BHD 7,500,000, the borrowing to capital and reserves ratio is 2.75 and the gearing ratio is 34.43%.
+The CBB sets and monitors capital requirements for the Group.
+According to the conventional financing Company license granted by the CBB, the Group should maintain a minimum paid-up capital of BHD 5,000,000 and the borrowings may not exceed five times the capital and reserves (shareholders equity) of the Group.
+As on 30 June 2022 Group's paid-up share capital is BHD 7,500,000, the borrowing to capital and reserves ratio is 2.18 and the gearing ratio is 43.59%.